harrythegemini/GU-ANLY-580-FALL-2021/README.md

 ## Course Structure
-This course will consist of 2.5 hour segments that will each be broken down into a lecture and a lab.
-Lab participation is required, and more many labs code will be turned in.
-See the Github instructions for how to do this.
+This course will consist of 14 2.5 hour classes.
+Each class is broken down into a lecture (~1 hr) and a lab (~1.5 hrs).
+Lab participation is required, and some labs will require code to be submitted.
 Lab code much be checked in no later than 11:59 pm EST the day of lab.
+See the [Github instructions](https://github.com/chrislarson1/GU-ANLY-580-FALL-2021/blob/main/github-setup.md) for how to do this.

 ## Course Grade